Asian Tri-Tip Steak Recipe: an easy marinade recipe that produces the juiciest grilled steak! Great for grilling or the stovetop.

-Sweet and salty, garlicky, and full of umami, this Tri-Tip Steak Marinade is a balanced and flavorful marinade.
+Sweet and salty, garlicky, and full of umami, this sweet garlic soy marinade for tri-tip steak is a balanced and flavorful marinade.
 It makes perfect grilled or stove-top steak and is delicious with so many different side dishes.
+Read on to learn how to make the recipe, recipe FAQs, and more.

 The timing of this tri-tip marinade post is uncanny.